MartinGongSing/Cesium/README.md

 Do not forget to download CesiumJS : https://cesium.com/cesiumjs/

-and to launch the server in the command prompt with the following : node server.cjs before launching this app.
+And to launch the server in the command prompt with the following : node server.cjs before launching this app.

 To make it work, follow the link given in your command prompt